sammothxc/ht-tools-suite/README.md

 ```

 ## Files
-Create `acc.txt` and fill it with burner accounts and their respective passwords following the style in `acc-example.txt`
+Create `acc.txt` and fill it with burner accounts and their respective passwords following the format in `acc-example.txt`

-Create `usr.txt` and fill it with accounts you want to report following the style in `usr-example.txt`
+Create `usr.txt` and fill it with the direct link to accounts you want to report following the format in `usr-example.txt`

 ## Usage
 Run`bin/python3 report-bot.py`